 When it comes to real estate and lifestyle options, the counties that comprise the Southeastern North Carolina coastline offer an unparalleled richness and diversity.
-No wonder Money magazine, named Wilmington, NC one of The Best Places to Live (Times) and one of The Top Ten Cities in Which to Buy Real Estate.
+No wonder Money magazine, named Wilmington, NC one of The Best Places to Live (Times) and one of The Top Ten Cities in Which to Buy Real Estate (CNN Money).

 But the accolades don’t stop there!
-Wilmington and its surrounding areas have also been ranked #13 on Forbes Magazine’s Best Places for Business and Careers; #14 in Fortune Small Business Magazine’s Best Places to Launch a Business (CNN); and as the #17th Healthiest Housing Market by Builder Magazine.
+Wilmington and its surrounding areas have also been ranked in the top 20 in Forbes Magazine’s Best Places for Business and Careers; in Fortune Small Business Magazine’s Best Places to Launch a Business (CNN); and as one of the Healthiest Housing Markets by Builder Magazine.

 The southern coastline of North Carolina boasts mild weather, natural beauty, a reasonable cost of living, and wide variety of leisure activities like golf, boating, and kayaking.
 These important features (and many more) are what make this area so popular with year-round residents, retirees, and second-home vacationers.

 Maybe you want to work and live in the heart of the city; perhaps you prefer to be close to the action but even closer to the beach; or, maybe you prefer the quiet of a smaller coastal community with the proximity and convenience of being just a short drive away from work, recreational, and cultural facilities.
 Whatever your preference, you’re sure to find exactly what you’re seeking in one of the four counties that comprise this charming coastal region:

 Located on the Southeastern tip of North Carolina, historic New Hanover County is bordered by 31 miles of Atlantic shoreline on one side and the tranquil waters of the Cape Fear River on the other.
 Home to nearly 200,000 residents, this fast-growing county marries 275 years of rich history with the appeal of a thriving, contemporary small city.